 Technology, like V7, provides tools that help people to implement the process.
 It also automates some parts of the process to maximize the quality of the data.

 Now let's have a look at a few best practices for preparing your training data.

 Raw data can be very dirty and corrupted in many different ways.
 If it is not cleaned properly it might skew our results and end up making our AI model make wrong results.

-Data cleansing is the process of fixing or removing incorrect, corrupted, duplicate data within a dataset with its modified version.
+Data cleaning is the process of fixing or removing incorrect, corrupted, duplicate data within a dataset with its modified version.
 The steps in the data cleaning process vary from dataset to dataset.

 Labeling data is about detecting and tagging data samples.
 It is the process by which we attach a meaning to the data in the form of a class or label.